yannicknkongolo7-crypto/Project-Build-an-ML-Pipeline-Starter/NOTES_RELEASE.md

 2. Run: `gh release create v1.0.0 --title "v1.0.0" --notes-file RELEASES.md` from the repo root.

 If you want me to create the release page programmatically, install and authenticate `gh` locally and re-run these steps, or grant a token-based automation with guidance.

+Update: A follow-up patch was applied to make data-check tests run locally and a new tag `v1.0.1` was created to capture this fix.
+Tag `v1.0.1` has been pushed.

+To publish the v1.0.1 release page via CLI (if `gh` is available locally):
+1. gh auth login
+2. gh release create v1.0.1 --title "v1.0.1" --notes-file RELEASES.md